Watershed Hydrology (HWRS/WSM 460/450) (fall, University of Arizona)

 The first third of the class examines Earth’s climate system and the goal is to understand the physical basis for climate change.

 The second third of the course explores the ecological responses, such as changes in species distribution, phenology, and predator-prey interactions.

 Finally, in the last third of the course, we examine the social aspect of climate change, including mitigation and adaptation strategies, and climate change policies.

-Plant Physiological Ecology, Graduate Level (BIOE 532) (fall, even years)
+Plant Physiological Ecology, Graduate Level (BIOE 532) (fall, Montana State University)

 This course examines how plants respond to the environment through changes in biochemistry, physiology, and morphology.
 We will begin exploring topics including photosynthesis, respiration, water transport, nutrient acquisition, symbiotic associations, and finally ecosystem and global processes.